lazybids/lazybids/README.md

 Example:
 [![Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/roelant001/lazybids/blob/master/examples/bids_starter_kit_load.ipynb)

-Please note that subjects and experiments act as lists, whereas scans are dictionaries.
-This behaviour should probably be harmonized in a future release.
+Please note that subjects, experiments and scans act as dictionaries with resp. the participant_id, session_id and scan name as key.

 ## Notable features:
 - Access all metadata of a Dataset, Subject, Experiment or Scan using the all_metadata property.
 This combines variables from filenames, .json (sidecars) and nifti/dicom metadata.